Timendus/chipcode/octopus2/README.md

 c-octo](https://github.com/JohnEarnest/c-octo) so this new version can be used as an assembler too.

-As a pre-processor versions one and two are functionally nearly identical, except that this implementation runs quite a bit faster and has image support built-in.
+Versions one and two are functionally nearly identical as a pre-processor, except that this implementation runs quite a bit faster and has image support built-in.
 No need to install an additional plugin.
-It also has beta support for color images with multiple planes for XO-CHIP and dithering, which the original does not.
+It also has beta support for [color images](#colours) with multiple planes for XO-CHIP and dithering, which the original does not.

 All in all this version is much more a one-stop shop for writing CHIP-8 ROMs than the original Octopus.